sigma512/golang/pages/gophercon2015-welcome.md

 # Welcome

-A few weeks ago, Go programmers from around the world descended on Denver, Colorado for GopherCon 2015.
-The two-day, single-track conference attracted more than 1,250 attendees—nearly double last year's number—and featured 22 talks presented by Go community members.
+Go programmers from around the world came together at Denver, Colorado for GopherCon 2015.
+Here you can see all the talks as well as the slides.
+Get up to speed on the latest in the world of Go.